mikestack15/orangutan-stem/README.md

 ﻿# Orangutan STEM
-Welecome to the orangutan-stem GitHub Repo!
+Welcome to the orangutan-stem GitHub Repo!
 Here you will find all of our pipelines we have built in the youtube series.

 [Orangutan STEM YouTube Channel](https://youtube.com/@orangutan-stem)